Najib Razak was long regarded as Malaysian political aristocracy.

-Najib Razak was the prime minister brought down by his former mentor.
-His time in power is likely to be remembered as an era plagued with scandal and a strengthening of central power.
+But his time in office will likely be remembered as an era plagued with scandal and a strengthening of central power.

 Political blue blood

-He is the eldest son of Abdul Razak, Malaysia's second prime minister and the nephew of Hussein Onn, the country's third prime minister.
+Najib Razak is the eldest son of Abdul Razak, Malaysia's second prime minister and the nephew of Hussein Onn, its third prime minister.

-Mr Najib held numerous cabinet posts - including energy, telecommunications, education, finance and defence - before becoming deputy prime minister to Abdullah Badawi in 2004.
+When he moved into politics, Najib held numerous cabinet posts - as minister for energy, telecommunications, education, finance and defence - before becoming deputy prime minister to Abdullah Badawi in 2004.

-When Mr Abdullah stepped down in 2009, he handed power to Mr Najib.
+When Mr Abdullah stepped down in 2009, he handed power to Najib.

-Mr Najib promised a more liberal political approach when he first came to power, but did not really follow through.
+Najib initially promised a more liberal political approach, but did not really follow through.

 While he reformed tough laws on public gatherings and repealed the controversial Internal Security Act in 2011, he later reinstated detention without trial.